 The project area covers ten different vegetation types.
-It is estimated that a total of 256 species of Red Data flora and fauna species could potentially occur.
+Applying the precautionary principle, it is estimated that a total of 256 species of Red Data flora and fauna species could potentially occur.
 Moreover, at least 107 species could be endemic.

 Demographic Processes